 Landscape, climate and water flow

-The largest part of the river basin in Ukraine lies in the Carpathian Mountains.
-The Danube itself flows through the lower part of Ukraine and is divided into three branches, one of which – the Kiliya – forms the border between Ukraine and Romania.
-The region enjoys mild winters and summers.
-Annual precipitation in the mountains is around 1,750 mm and 700 mm in the lowlands.
+The Danube itself comes through the lower part of Ukraine; its length in the mouth is 174km.
+The Danube is divided here into three branches, one of which - the 112km Kiliya branch - forms the border between Ukraine and Romania.

 For detailed information on the above, download the fact sheet below.

-- Ukraine Facts & Figures (24.29 KB)
+- Ukraine Facts & Figures (79.88 KB)